-The lower part of the panels of figure (\ref{PureInj}) represents the average energy $E_{ph}=-E_{TS}$ lost by emitting phonons on the CTS.
-In order to inject an electron in the bulk the initial energy $\varepsilon_I$ must be larger than the minimum energy $E_{Min}$ of the bulk spectrum.
+The lower part of the panels of the Fig. (\ref{PureInj}) represents the average energy $E_{ph}=-E_{TS}$ lost by emitting phonons on the CTS.
+In order to inject an electron into the bulk, the initial energy $\varepsilon_I$ must be larger than the minimum energy $E_{Min}$ of the bulk spectrum.
 Depending on $\varepsilon_I$ two regimes occur.
-If $E_{Min}<\varepsilon_I<E_{Max}$ there is less than one phonon emitted on average, which is a cold transfer state regime \cite{zhang2020efficient}.
-One has $E_{Max}\simeq 1.5$ for $g=1$ and $E_{Max}\simeq 1$ for $g=\sqrt{2}$ so that the range of values $\varepsilon_I$ for injecting electrons with a cold CTS is of about $4$ i.e. close to the pure electronic bandwidth.
-At higher values of $\varepsilon_I$ the electron can excite one or several phonons which corresponds to a hot CTS.
-The existence of these two regimes can be understood by considering the limit of small $g$ and the energy conservation during the injection process.
+In the first regime there is less than one phonon emitted on average, which is a vibrationally cold transfer state regime \cite{zhang2020efficient} if $E_{Min}<\varepsilon_I<E_{Max}$ with $E_{Max}\simeq 1.5$ for $g=1$ and $E_{Max}\simeq 1$ for $g=\sqrt{2}$.
+So the range of values $\varepsilon_I$ for injecting electrons with a vibrationally cold CTS is of about $4$ i.e. close to the pure electronic bandwidth.
+The second regime occurs at higher values of $\varepsilon_I$ when the electron can excite one or several phonons which correspond to a vibrationally hot CTS.
+The existence of these two regimes can be understood by considering the limit of small $g$ and the energy conservation during the injection process (see Fig. \ref{PureInj}).
 Indeed when $\varepsilon_I$ is between $E_{Min}=-2$ and $E_{Max}=2$ (the values of the bounds of the continuum for the pure electronic spectrum) the system does not need to emit phonons to inject an electron in the acceptor side.
-But when $\varepsilon_I >E_{Max}$ it is necessary to emit a phonon prior to inject an electron in the band and when $\varepsilon_I >3J$ it is necessary to emit two phonons to inject electrons and so on.
+But when $\varepsilon_I >E_{Max}$ it is necessary to emit a phonon prior to injecting an electron in the band and when $\varepsilon_I >3J$ it is necessary to emit two phonons to inject electrons and so on.
 This leads to the staircase curve in the lower part of panel a).
 So the average energy of phonons for $\varepsilon_I$ in the range $[E_{Max},\infty]$ will be $E_{TS}\simeq (\varepsilon_I-E_{Max}+\hbar\omega)$.
 We see that the case $g=1$ is close to $g\to0$.
-For $g=\sqrt{2}$, oscillations which reflect the pre-formation of polaronic bands appear but the global trend is identical.
+For $g=\sqrt{2}$, oscillations that reflect the pre-formation of polaronic bands appear but the global trend is identical.